TFT Talks To Athers, Beefy, Nasser, and Bumble

 I enjoy a good chinwag.
 I enjoy it even more when it’s with four guys I idolised as a kid.
 It has always been an ambition of mine to chew the cricketing fat with Athers and Co – perhaps over a couple of beers in the pub – so when Sky invited me to meet them a couple of weeks ago, it was an opportunity too good to miss.

-There was just one problem: the meeting wasn’t going to be in a boozer.
+There was just one problem: the meeting wasn’t going to be in your typical boozer.
 It was taking place in the Members’ Bar at the top of the Lord’s pavilion.
 Well, I suppose we all have to slum it now and again.

 When the day arrived I was ushered through hallowed corridors that only MCC members, top class cricketers, and Giles Clarke’s butler are normally allowed to tread.
 I climbed up several immaculately polished staircases, past portraits of the very men I was about to meet, and into a room with a large wooden table.
 There was a splendid view over the ground towards the media centre.
 I was very much inside HQ’s inner sanctum.